gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-resizing-the-canvas.md

 <iframe class="webgl_example" width="400" height="300" src="../webgl-resize-canvas-viewport.html"></iframe>
 <a class="webgl_center" href="../webgl-resize-canvas-viewport.html" target="_blank">click here to open in a separate window</a>

+Open that in a separate window, size the window, notice it always fills the window.

-I can here you asking, why doesn't WebGL set the viewport for us automatically when we change the size of the canvas?
+I can hear you asking, why doesn't WebGL set the viewport for us automatically when we change the size of the canvas?
 The reason is it doesn't know how or why you are using the viewport.
 You could be rendering to a framebuffer or doing something else that requires a different viewport size.
 WebGL has no way of knowing your intent so it can't automatically set the viewport for you.